osgi/design/rfps/rfp-0191-Future-role-in-distributed-systems.md

 # Requirements

-An open discussion on OSGi's future yielded the following lines of inquiry.
+- An open discussion on OSGi's future yielded the lines of inquiry described below.
-These are not final, we hope to get as much additional suggestions, questions and corrections as possible.
+- These are not final, we hope to get as much additional suggestions, questions and corrections as possible.

 ## CaaS, FaaS deployment:
 - **Not strictly "distribution", but relevant**

 - **Pressure on Java to...**
-	- Reduce footprint: disk, memory (more important)
+	- Reduce footprint: disk, (more important) memory
 	- Reduce startup time

 - **JVM solutions**